targastudio/SFCM-Symbols/docs/reference/engine_v2/ENGINE_V2_SEMANTIC_MAP.md

 # ENGINE_V2 — Semantic Map v2 Specification

 **Scope:**
 This document defines how the new 4‑axis semantic dictionary works in ENGINE_V2 and how the mapping logic must be implemented in the codebase.
+It corresponds to Step 1 del `SPEC_04_COSMOGRAPH_ENGINE`.

 **Important constraints:**